Fulshear Medical Associates

 When you do have flu symptoms, the best treatment is rest.
 You should drink plenty of fluids and control your fever with fever-reducing medications.
 Stay home to avoid spreading the flu to others at work or school.

-If you’re showing symptoms of the flu, contact Fulshear Medical Associates for an appointment.
-Call today or use the online tool to schedule.
+If you’re showing symptoms of the flu, contact Fulshear Medical Associates.

 We are a primary care practice and offer annual physicals.
 Call us to book your appointment today.

 Acute Illnessesmore info